The boss really listens.

 I’m proud to work for this company.

 During the week, he has a room in Röddenau, a district of the community Frankenberg, and works in plant I, where all the boilers are manufactured.
-Otto makes sure that production keeps running.
-As a Logistics Driver, he is responsible for material replenishment, the indispensable link in the supply of materials for final assembly.
-Otto is the interface.
+André makes sure that production keeps running.
+As a logistics driver, he is responsible for material replenishment, the indispensable link in the supply of materials for final assembly.
+André is the interface.
 Without him, nothing works.
 And his colleagues know: you can rely on the Saxon.

 Workhorse in the regional warehouse

 Shortly after the fall of the Berlin Wall, André started working in the Viessmann warehouse in Dresden.
 When this closed in 2004, he moved to the regional warehouse at the Nuremberg branch in Lauf an der Pegnitz.
 “I was order picking around the clock,” he says, “working in shifts.”
 André is a workhorse.
 A man of strength.
 He says: “Viessmann is the best company there is.”
 He has never been let down.
 He always feels appreciated.
 And he knows: this is not a given these days.
 “I’m proud to work for this company.”

 André trusts the junior boss to lead the company into the future and continue paying his salary on time.
 His brother Tilo Otto also works for Viessmann and has been there for 30 years – initially in Technical Services – and in 2014 was elected to the works council.
 Trade union involvement has a long tradition in the family.
 But Otto is not a fan of confrontation.
 “I just think Max is the best,” he says about the CEO.
 “He really listens.
 He honestly wants to know what the problems are.
 But he also demands solutions.”
 It’s no use just complaining.
 Employees should help shape the future.
 When Otto meets the junior boss, “it gives me a boost every time.
 Max really inspires me.”